The Islamic State in 2017: Rotting From the Outside In

 (AHMED DEEB/AFP/Getty Images)

-The Islamic State's slow decline will continue through 2017.
-The group's ability to energize the jihadist movement and draw thousands of enthusiastic foreign fighters to its cause is waning.
-Both time and geography have worked against the organization since its initial proclamation of a caliphate and an impending apocalypse....
+The Islamic State has entered into a slow decline that will continue throughout 2017.
+After its inception, the group was able to energize the jihadist movement and draw thousands of enthusiastic foreign fighters by announcing the creation of a caliphate and assuring its followers that the end of the world was near.
+This enabled the Islamic State to rapidly amass manpower and capabilities -- at least at first.
+But both time and geography have worked against the organization since its initial proclamation of a caliphate and an impending apocalypse....